Press resources feel free to use these in your publication

 YearCompass is a global movement that mobilises people to sort out their last year and plan their next one in order to have a greater awareness of their lives.
 New Year's resolutions don't work.
 Planning your year does.
 The main tool of the movement is the free to download YearCompass booklet that is available in many languages.

-We wanted to have a worthwhile New Year’s Eve with our friends, made a booklet with a few questions that help reflection and it went viral in 2013.
-Since then it became an international movement with more than a hundred volunteers from 21 countries.
-Today the YearCompass booklet is available in 19 different languages.
-The self printed version is free to downloaded from the YearCompass website and had 200 000 downloads last year.
+New Year's Eve with our friends, made a booklet with a few questions that help reflection and it went viral in 2013.
+Since then it became an international movement with more than a hundred volunteers from 25 countries.
+Today the YearCompass booklet is available in 22 different languages.
+The self-printed version is free to download from the YearCompass website and had 350 000 downloads last year.

 Kossuth Rádió - Interview about the YearCompass movement [Hungarian]